 –The refuge cage protects newly-emerged female Monarchs from overly-aggressive male suitors.
 The newly-emerged female Monarch needs several hours to deploy her wings.
 If she is disturbed during this phase, her wings will not fully expand, her wings will remain crinkled, and she will never be able to fly.

-–The refuge cage can be easily protected from the summer sunlight: get a swath of sunscreen mesh, fashion it into a cap, and place it over the top of the refuge cage.
+–The refuge cage can be easily protected from the summer sunlight: get a swath of sunscreen cloth, fashioned into a cap, and placed over the top of the refuge cage.
 Developing Monarchs, from egg thru young adult, do not tolerate temperatures over 90 degrees Fahrenheit.
 They become dehydrated, turn dark, and die.

 REFUGE CAGES ARE FRAGILE

-If the grow-cage is full of potted milkweeds, it CANNOT be dragged to a new location.
+If a mesh cage is full of potted milkweeds, it CANNOT be dragged to a new location.
 The dragging causes rips in the undersurface of the cage.
-To move a refuge cage, first remove the stone weights and the water-filled plastic bottles, then carry it to its new location.
-Whenever you open a refuge cage, do it at night, when tachnid flies are not active.
+To move a refuge cage, first remove the stone weights and milkweed pots, then carry it to its new location.
+Whenever you open a refuge cage, do it at night, when tachnid flies are not active,